Supporting the lifestyle of individuals with physical or chronic issues

 • Support and assist the person to recognise the impact their disability may have on their activities of living and their lifestyle.
 This may give rise to feelings of grief and loss.

-• Be aware of how to navigate the maze of seeking and aquiring help from the appropriate professional and agency.
+• Be aware of how to navigate the maze of seeking and acquiring help from the appropriate professional and agency.

 How do people acquire a disability?